Injuries/Illnesses

 First-Degree Burns Will Only Affect The Epidermis

 While painful, a first-degree burn is the least serious type of burn as it only affects the outer layer of the body’s skin (epidermis), which does not contain blood vessels.
-However, these burns should still be treated.
+However, even minor burns such as these should still be treated.
 The epidermis is a first line of defense against many illnesses entering the body, as well as a key part of regulating body temperature.

 Common First-Degree Burn Characteristics: